This tool provides educational sizing estimates only. Improper

 —days, worst month (clear skies)

-Solar generation meets or exceeds the daily load.
+Power generation meets or exceeds the daily load.
 Batteries

 recharge fully; no net discharge.

-Daily load exceeds solar generation.
+Daily load exceeds power generation.
 Batteries net-discharge

 over the day; a sustained deficit eventually empties the bank